blackfirefly000/AIBackup2/README.md

 5. The livery index number is related to the number at the end of the sign texture in the vehicle ytd.
 The livery index starts at 0.
 Example: car_sign_1 is a livery for "car" with an index of 0

-6. Greetings from Germany to all Capitalists around the World!
-What a nice Life we all have!
-REMEMBER TO FIGHT AGAINST COMMUNISM! -Mooreiche

-7. Support can be found at https://discord.gg/YNJxjDMQdF

  **My Github: https://github.com/blackfirefly000**
  **My Profile: https://forum.cfx.re/u/blackfirefly000/summary**